lintquarto/lintquarto/CONTRIBUTING.md

 ### Dependencies

-If you want to contribute to `pylintqmd` or run its tests, you'll need some additional tools:
+If you want to contribute to `lintquarto` or run its tests, you'll need some additional tools:

 * **flit** (for packaging and publishing)
 * **pytest** (for running tests)
 * **twine** (for uploading to PyPI)
-* `-e .` (for an editable install of the package)
+* `-e .[all]` (an editable install of the package and all supported linters)

-These are listed in `requirements.txt` for convenience.
+These are listed in `requirements-dev.txt` for convenience.
 To set up your development environment, run:

 ```
-pip install -r requirements.txt
+pip install -r requirements-dev.txt
 ```

 ### Tests